Friday Flash Fiction

 Contributing Authors A-C

 A little about some of our contributors.
-Please feel free to send us a small biography (including roughly where you live) - and a photo - of yourself!
-Just use the usual email address.
+Please feel free to send us a small (45-50 words) biography (including roughly where you live) - and a photo - of yourself!
+Please use the Contact Form to send details.

 Julie Achilles, who lives in Essex, England, writes to share her emotions: sorrow or happiness, words are therapy for the soul.
 Her poetry and short stories have been published at Short-Story-Me and elsewhere.
 She writes in many genres including crime, justice and retribution, but mostly about love, the glue that binds everything in the world.